How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 Ways around the aspect ratio dilemma

-In early 2021, my favorite image viewer Pi3D PictureFrame received a major re-write from its UK-US-German prominent authors.
-Jeff came up with a clever matting function, which creates a color-matching mat for images that have a different aspect ratio than the screen.
-You can even adjust the value when matting kicks in, so images with only a marginally different aspect ratio will not be matted.
+In early 2021, my favorite image viewer, Pi3D PictureFrame, received a major rewrite from its prominent UK-US-German authors.
+Jeff developed a clever matting function, which creates a color-matching mat for images with a different aspect ratio than the screen.
+You can adjust the value when matting kicks in, so images with only a marginally different aspect ratio will not be matted.

-This matting feature is so cleverly done that I started seriously thinking about going with a 16:9 display to finally have a 32-inch 4k monitor.
+This matting feature is so cleverly done that I started seriously considering getting a 16:9 display to finally have a 32-inch 4 K monitor.

 So the idea was to reformat all photos to 16:9, where not too much content was lost, and leave the rest of the images in their original format, including portraits or panorama photos.